There is a root from which all knowledge has emerged. Humanity has many names for it; we call it Gnosis.

 The golden door of wisdom can transform itself into the wide door and broad path which leads to destruction, the door of magical arts practiced with egotistical ends.
 We are in the Age of Kali-Yuga, the Iron Age, the Black Age, and all the students of occultism are predisposed to becoming lost in the black path.
 It is astonishing to see the mistaken concept held by the "little brothers" regarding occultism and the ease with which they believe they can reach the door and cross the threshold of mystery without great sacrifice.

-The true and deep knowledge of Alchemy, Kabbalah, Esoteric Psychology, and Meditation is the knowledge that transforms the common human being into a Master, an Angel, a Buddha.
+The true and deep gnosis of Alchemy, Kabbalah, Esoteric Psychology, and Meditation is the knowledge that transforms the common human being into a Master, an Angel, a Buddha.
 To achieve such a tremendous transformation is not a matter of belief or concept: it is a complete psychological revolution, a revolution of the whole person, on every level.
 It is an exact science, and it is filled with dangers from within and without.
 Each step holds the potential for falling from the path, so it takes great care and great attention.
-The path is One Path, the same path taught by every Christified Master, the same path that illuminated all the angels and buddhas of every tradition, no matter what culture or religion or age they blossomed from.
+The path is One Path, the same gnosis taught by every Christified Master, the same path that illuminated all the angels and buddhas of every tradition, no matter what culture or religion or age they blossomed from.

-Samael Aun Weor wrote over seventy books illuminating the path to the Self-realization of the Being.
+Samael Aun Weor wrote over seventy books illuminating gnosis, the path to the Self-realization of the Being.
 His books are filled with practical exercises and detailed instructions regarding the many requirements to entering into true and genuine Initiation.
 He founded the International Gnostic Movement and instituted many levels of instruction and assistance for humanity.
-His entire life was dedicated to offering to humanity the essential keys we need in order to awaken the Consciousness.
+His entire life was dedicated to offering to humanity the essential keys we need in order to awaken the consciousness.
 He was known to be very rigorous in his teaching method and demanding in his guidance, as he fully understood the dangers of the path and the many pitfalls that exist within our own minds.
 Yet, he did not want followers or admirers: he wanted only to help us become free of suffering.

 "...we advise our disciples not to follow anyone.
 Let our disciples follow their own Self.
 Each of our disciples has to follow their resplendent and luminous Inner Being.
 Each one has to adore their own “I Am.”
 We beg, beseech, our disciples not to follow us.
 We do not want henchmen or followers.
 We have written this book so that you, our friends, listen to your own internal Master, your resplendent “I AM.”
 The Innermost is your Master: follow Him. [...]
 We humans are more or less imperfect, thus I, the one who writes this book, am not anyone’s master, and I beg people to not follow me; I am an imperfect human just like anyone else, and it is an error to follow someone who is imperfect.
 Let every one follow their “I Am.”" - Samael Aun Weor, The Major Mysteries